mtumilowicz/completable-future/README.md

     Returns a new CompletionStage that, when this stage completes normally, is executed with this stage's result as the argument to the supplied action.

+* `<U> CompletableFuture<U> thenApply(Function<? super T,? extends U> fn)`

+    Returns a new CompletionStage that, when this stage completes normally, is executed with this stage's result as the argument to the supplied function.

+* `<U,V> CompletableFuture<V> thenCombine(
+           CompletionStage<? extends U> other,
+           BiFunction<? super T,? super U,? extends V> fn)`

+    Returns a new CompletionStage that, when this and the other given stage both complete normally, is executed with the two results as arguments to the supplied function.

+* `<U> CompletableFuture<U> thenCompose(Function<? super T, ? extends CompletionStage<U>> fn)`

+    Returns a new CompletionStage that, when this stage completes normally, is executed with this stage as the argument to the supplied function.

+* `CompletableFuture<Void> thenRun(Runnable action)`

+    Returns a new CompletionStage that, when this stage completes normally, executes the given action.

+* `CompletableFuture<T> whenComplete(
+           BiConsumer<? super T, ? super Throwable> action)`

+    Returns a new CompletionStage with the same result or exception as this stage, that executes the given action when this stage completes.

 # tests
 * `allOf` - `AllOfTest`